harness/harness-migrate/KNOWN_ISSUES_CONVERT.md

 Drone provides partial emulation for bash string operations, these must convert to an equivalent [Harness variable expression](https://developer.harness.io/docs/platform/variables-and-expressions/extracting-characters-from-harness-variable-expressions/).

+**Problem**

 The [go-convert](https://github.com/drone/go-convert/) library currently has limited support for these conversions.
 See https://github.com/drone/go-convert/issues/117 for what operations are currently supported.

+**Solution**

+Examine your converted pipeline yaml for any `DRONE_` variables with string operations that were not converted.
+Replace these with the equivalent Harness JEXL expression.

 ### [depends_on](https://docs.drone.io/pipeline/docker/syntax/parallelism/)